+Index.
+Text of the Laws.
+Official Decisions.

+LAW 11 (continued).

-LAW 12.
+ears, Studs, LAW 12.
 A player shall not wear any nails, except such as have their heads driven in flush with the leather, or metal plates or projections, or gutta-percha, on his boots, or on his shin guards.
 If bars or studs on the soles or heels of the boots are used, they shall not project more than half-an-inch, and shall have all their fastenings driven in flush with the leather.
-Bars shall be transverse and flat, not less than halfan-inch in width, and shall extend from side to side of the boot.
+Bars shall be transverse and flat, not less than half- an-inch in width, and shall extend from side to side of the boot.
 Studs shall be round in plan, not less than half-an-inch in diameter, and in no case conical or pointed.
 Any player discovered infringing this Law shall be prohibited from taking further part in the match.
-The Referee shall, if required, examine the players' boots before the commencement of a match or during the interval.

-Wearing soft india-rubber on the soles of boots is not a violation of Law 12.
-(International Board.)
+The Referee shall, if required, examine the players' boots before the commencement of a Wearing soft india-rubber on the soles of boots is not a violation of Law 12.
+(Inter- national Board.)
 Semi-circular toe pieces are legal.
 Metal toe-plates, though covered with leather, are illegal.